Original Date: 12/21/2021 * Last Revision Effective: 03/21/23

 Policy Contact: Vice President of Administrative Services

 This procedure is intended to protect the health and welfare of employees and our greater campus community from COVID-19.
-This procedure operationalizes policy 6460 COVID-19 Vaccination Requirements for faculty and staff.
+This procedure operationalizes policy 6460 COVID-19 Vaccination Requirements for faculty, staff, volunteers and student employees.

 Employee COVID-19 Vaccination Attestation Process

 The college requires all faculty, staff, student employees and volunteers (employees) to complete the online Employee Vaccination Attestation Form (employee vaccination form) as a condition of employment.
 Employees must follow the instructions indicated on the form and respond to requests from the college for additional information.
 Employees use the form to:

 - Report and document their vaccination status; or

 - Request an exemption from the vaccination requirement based on a medical condition, or sincerely held religious beliefs.

 The following rules apply to the employee vaccination form:

 - Employees who cannot access the online form may provide the information directly to Human Resources or ask Human Resources to provide the form in a non-electronic format.